VictoriaT87/disney-movie-quiz/README.md

 <br>

 # Acknowledgements
 - To my amazing boyfriend Thomas.
-For listening to me worry about this project for months, for editing the Contact Form background image to look extra beautiful, and for keeping me sane.
+For listening to me worry about this project for months, for keeping me sane, for helping me switch off after a long day with a cup of coffee and a bar of chocolate :)
-- My brother JP for all his QA work on the website and for the beautiful drone shot of the football pitch.
 - My family and my cats for keeping my stress levels under control!
-- My Mentor [Jubril Akolade](https://github.com/Jubrillionaire) for all the help and for pointing me towards Flexbox.
-His help and guidance was invaluable.
+- My Mentor [Jubril Akolade](https://github.com/Jubrillionaire) for all the help.
+His guidance was invaluable.
 - Sean Finn and Sean Johnston, my fellow classmates on Slack.
 Your help with my many questions was super appreciated, thank you.

 <br>